Australia Looks to Smart Inverters to Cram More PV Into World’s Top Solar Market

 The capability will be built into Australian products from Fronius and SMA, and will be enabled in other inverter brands through SwitchDin’s Droplet distributed energy resource controllers, he said.

-The project, which kicked off in mid 2020 with almost AUD $2.1 million (USD $1.6 million) in funding from the Australian Renewable Energy Agency, has already led to the development of an inverter interoperability guide that could be adopted across Australia, Chung said.
+The project, which kicked off in mid-2020 with almost AUD $2.1 million (USD $1.6 million) in funding from the Australian Renewable Energy Agency, has already led to the development of an inverter interoperability guide that could be adopted across Australia, Chung said.

 Smart inverters for solar-saturated grids